jerrodq2/freelancing-website-practice-project/info/npm_modules.md

 	* Where: Where the package is used, ex: in the models, tests, routes, etc.
 	* Other: Other useful info to know

 ## Node Modules
 Below are the individual npm modules/packages I have installed in the project, short description about them, why I have them, and how I use them

 * **dotenv** - A zero-dependency module that loads environment variables from a .env file into process.env.
 	* Name: "dotenv": "^5.0.1"
-	* Why: I use it to allow the use of environment variables throughout the project, variables that you set in a .env file, are hidden but can still be used throughout the project.
+	* Why: I use it to allow the use of environment variables throughout the project, variables that you set in a .env file, are hidden from users but can still be used throughout the project, ex: database password
 	* Where: I use throughout the project, but mainly with scripts and database work currently.
 	* Other: N/A